Summer 2022 High School Original Credit Briefing

-- We are sensitive to the time-sensitive credit needs of some students, especially Class of 2021 seniors.
+- We are sensitive to the time-sensitive credit needs of some students, especially the Class of 2022 seniors.
 We strongly recommend that local districts start to find low-tech alternatives for students who lack technical resources or opportunities due to their personal circumstances.

 - Please review our student registration page for information on data collection, entrance counseling, and student registration for Summer.
 That page is located here: link.

-- Registration for Summer 2021 courses is available NOW.
-We will enforce our “Initial Enrollment Request” deadline on June 4, 2021, to have sufficient time for teachers to prepare materials.
+- Registration for Summer 2022 courses will be available on April 4, 2022.
+We will enforce our “Initial Enrollment Request” deadline on June 3, 2022, to have sufficient time for teachers to prepare materials.
 We will guarantee placement for students enrolled on or before this date but will not add new sections after.
 This deadline covers both summer sessions.
 Please plan your local enrollment around this deadline, as we can offer no flexibility on these dates.

 - Two classes per session are considered “full-time” during the summer session.
 This is a firm limitation for the summer program.